IlyaPetrovM/react_films/README.md

 # React Films
-One-page site helps you to fing your favorite movies and series.
+One-page site helps you to find your favorite movies and series.

 This app made with ReactJS